larrywright/larrywright.me/content/now/_index.md

 ## Media

-* *Reading:* "Genius: The Life and Science of Richard Feynman." - I did an awful job of reading books in 2018, I aim to do better in 2019.
+* **Reading:** "Genius: The Life and Science of Richard Feynman." - I did an awful job of reading books in 2018, I aim to do better in 2019.
-* *Watching:* "Lemony Snicket's A Series of Unfortunate Events" - the final season just dropped on Netflix.
+* **Watching:** "Lemony Snicket's A Series of Unfortunate Events" - the final season just dropped on Netflix.
-* *Listening:* "Incredibles 2 (Original Motion Picture Soundtrack)" - I listen to instrumental music while I work or do anything that requires concentration - I find that lyrics in music are distracting.
+* **Listening:** "Incredibles 2 (Original Motion Picture Soundtrack)" - I listen to instrumental music while I work or do anything that requires concentration - I find that lyrics in music are distracting.
 This was a good movie and the soundtrack is excellent.

-_Last updated Saturday January 3rd, 2019_
+_Last updated Thursday January 3rd, 2019_